Alexandr Philip, LPC

 While the distant future is still a bit uncertain, do not lose faith.
 Things will return to normal, and in the meantime, you can keep working towards your goals — even the small ones.

-Focus on your work, take care of kids, pursue your hobbies, or do whatever you have been doing thus far.
+Focus on your work, take care of your kids, pursue your hobbies, or do whatever you have been doing thus far.
 It may seem apparent, but you will feel better knowing that you are still working towards the greater good when you realize all the things you accomplish every day.

 2. Connect With Other People